uploaders/aws-sdk-rails-4.2/README.md

 S3_BUCKET =  AWS::S3.new.buckets[ENV['S3_BUCKET']]
 ```
+Since this is an initializer file don't forget to **restart** your application.
 Now your application can talk to AWS.

 ### Actually upload the file
 Type the following code into your controller.
 We'll go through this line by line after.